matthew-bull/matthew-bull.github.io/about.md

 I am a web developer with 10 years' experience of PHP, javascript, HTML and CSS.
 The past year has seen a shift for me toward a **user-centred approach to development and design**, with a greater emphasis on providing usefulness and usability in web design.

 The past six months in particular have seen me working in a **part-time UX capacity**, alongside my frontend development role.
-This has given me the chance to participate in planning a UX strategy, writing blog posts about user-centred design (see [blogs.kent.ac.uk/webdev/category/user-centered-services/](http://blogs.kent.ac.uk/webdev/category/user-centered-services/)), and starting to build a UX website.
+This has given me the chance to participate in planning a UX strategy, writing blog posts about user-centred design (see [blogs.kent.ac.uk/webdev/category/user-centered-services/](http://blogs.kent.ac.uk/webdev/category/user-centered-services/)), and starting to build a UX strategy and resource website.

 Recent projects have also given me the chance to contribute to UX processes such as **need-finding**, **persona development**, **sketching**, **wireframing**, **prototyping**, **user-testing**, **data analysis** and **user journey analysis**.

 ### Mobile first

 Device agnostic design is now a standard for all work I am involved in.
 I have been using frameworks such as Boostrap 3 to design device agnostic sites from the ground up.
+Device agnostic design is a challenge for traditional UX approaches such as wireframing, and I have experience building early rapid prototypes directly in HTML.

 ### Agile

 I have worked in an **Agile Scrum development team** on a broad range of mobile-first PHP and javascript based systems.
-For example [github.com/unikent/programmes-plant]().
+For example [github.com/unikent/of-course]().
 I am a Certified Scrum Master.

 ### Patterns